For most of my life, salvation meant one very specific thing.

 And while I will not claim authority on the topic at hand, I do believe God recently showed me something new about Herself that is worth sharing.

 I am under no illusion that I am able to speak to this recent revelation by my own cleverness or intention.
-In fact, I believe myself to have ended up here despite them.

 If I had it my way, the organization I tried to start would be thriving, all intimate friendships would still be intact, and my public image would not be stained with failure.
-That was plan A, and it was a good one.

 I used to be saved, certainly and finally, but then things went to hell.

-Beginning in the spring of 2023, I was humiliated when I gave everything I had to an organization I was starting and failed miserably (and publicly), I suffered in grief at the loss of a dream that sustained me for years, and I endured a betrayal so great that I wasn’t sure who I was anymore.
-At the time, I didn’t know if I’d find my way back.
+This loss was the beginning of a new season.
+I grieved the death of a dream that sustained me for years, and I endured a betrayal so great that I wasn’t sure who I was anymore.

 I’d learned from my family of origin that the best response to pain is to avoid or deny it altogether, but that hadn’t worked for me in the past, and my therapist strongly advised against it.

 Begrudgingly, I took an alternate path.
 What is the opposite reaction of avoidance and denial?
-Presence and processing.

-I cancelled what I could and uncommitted from everything I had going on so that I could be utterly present with the process.
-I stayed home with two babies, present for them and the experience alone, and I allowed only a few of my most trusted friends into my hiding place.
+I stayed home with two babies, present for them and that experience alone, and I allowed only a few of my most trusted friends into my hiding place.

-I read almost thirty books during that time.
+I read almost thirty books during that season.
 Some were fiction, but most of them were from spiritual teachers from a variety of religions.
 And in all of my reading, there was one unified message that shouted at me again and again:

 Allow the suffering to bury you, and you will be reborn.